codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/debugging-pipelines.md

 The pipeline will continue and then stop for the next breakpoint (if any).
 You can still revisit the debugger window for previous steps to see what debugging commands you had executed.

 >Notice that to conserve resources, there is a 15 minute limit on each open debug session.
-If you don't resume the pipeline withing 15 minutes the whole pipeline will stop with a timeout error.
+If you don't resume the pipeline within 15 minutes after hitting a breakpoint the whole pipeline will stop with a timeout error.

 It is important to understand that if you have chosen the `override` phase in a freestyle step, then the commands mentioned in the pipeline definition are completely ignored.

-## Mentioning breakpoints in the pipeline definition
+## Inserting breakpoints in the pipeline definition

-It is also possible to mention breakpoints in the Codefresh YAML.
-These have no effect when the pipeline is not running in Debug mode.
+It is also possible to mention breakpoints in the Codefresh YAML instead of using the UI.
+Breakpoints mentioned in the `codefresh.yml` file have no effect when the pipeline is not running in Debug mode.
 You need to run the pipeline in debug mode in order for them to stop the pipeline.

 Here is the syntax: